[updated March 2019]

 What is fluid retention?

 Also known as edema or water retention, fluid retention refers to a buildup of excess fluids within the body.
 When your body retains water, this usually occurs in the circulatory system and within cavities and tissues.
 In some cases, fluid retention will be visible due to the swelling it can cause in the ankles, feet, hands, and legs.
 If you are trying to lose weight, early results might be due to water loss, and fluctuating weight can be a result of water buildup.
+It can hapen anywhere in the body even inside your body where it is not easily visible.

 What causes fluid retention?